NateEag/how-i-code/drafts/how-to-get-hired.rst

 - sharing saved versions of the folder with other programmers.

+- Comparing two versions of the folder to see how they differ

 If you want to work as a professional software developer, you need to learn version control.